 Subject to the regulatory requirements and operator’s policy, a 5G system with satellite access shall be able to provide services to an authorized UE independently of the UE’s GNSS capability.

-Subject to regulatory requirements and operator’s policies, a 5G system with satellite access shall be able to support collection of information on usage statistics and location of the UEs that are connected to the satellite.6.46.3 Service continuity
+Subject to regulatory requirements and operator’s policies, a 5G system with satellite access shall be able to support collection of information on usage statistics and location of the UEs that are connected to the satellite.

+Subject to regulatory requirements and operator’s policies, a 5G system with satellite access shall be able to support a mechanism for the network to deliver specific data traffic of a UE using preferred satellite ground station location.

+6.46.3 Service continuity

 For a 5G system with satellite access, the following requirements apply: